fctr-id/okta-mcp-server/README.md

 ### Configure your MCP client to connect to http://localhost:3000/sse

-> ⚠️ **Important Security Notes for Docker SSE:**
+> ⚠️ **Important Security Notes for Docker HTTP Transports:**
-> - SSE transport in Docker exposes an unauthenticated HTTP endpoint with full Okta access
+> - HTTP transports in Docker expose unauthenticated HTTP endpoints with full Okta access
-> - **Never expose the SSE port (3000) to the public internet**
+> - **Never expose HTTP ports to the public internet**
 > - Use only in secure, controlled network environments
-> - Claude Desktop and many other MCP clients **do not support SSE transport** - they require STDIO
+> - Claude Desktop and many other MCP clients **do not support HTTP transports natively**
 > - Consider using container orchestration platforms with proper network policies for production use